 My post on no grain muffins proved to be very popular, so I am posting another no grain recipe I use frequently in our home.
 This particular honey bread recipe that is Paleo friendly uses coconut flour instead of nut or bean flours.

 Baked goods made out of coconut flour tend to have the consistency of Sara Lee pound cake.
 When I was a gradeschooler, my breakfast often consisted of a slice of Sara Lee pound cake with some peanut butter smeared on top.
 Not an ideal healthy breakfast, by any means, but I do have a soft spot for the soft, spongy texture of pound cake even to this day!

 If you love pound cake as I do, chances are you will like this honey bread which is a wonderful alternative to the typical wheat based pound cakes.
 This honey bread recipe does have a hint of coconut flavor, but it is not overwhelming and does not detract from complete enjoyment of the texture and overall flavor of the bread.

 This honey bread does not get completely brown on top like wheat based pound cake, but the texture is quite similar.
 This bread is also very low carb and unbelievably filling for those of you who are limiting them for health or weight reasons.
 It’s amazing how just one slice fills you up.

-6 – tablespoons coconut milk or whole milk
+6 Tbl coconut milk or whole milk (sources)

-Makes 1 medium loaf, 12 muffins, or 24 mini muffins
+Makes 1 medium honey bread loaf, 12 muffins, or 24 mini muffins.

-I LOVE a slice of this bread with some Arrowhead Mills organic creamy peanut butter on top!
+I LOVE a slice of this honey bread with some Arrowhead Mills organic creamy peanut butter on top.
 Why Arrowhead Mills?
 Because this company sources their peanuts from the Southwest USA where mold in peanuts is very rare.
-My husband and kids like it with a big slab of butter and a bit of raw honey.
+My husband and kids like a slice of honey bread with a big slab of butter and a bit of raw honey.

 Sarah, The Healthy Home Economist